- Download our Shanghai Schools Guide

-Shanghai’s festivals are often characterised by massive preparations and spectacle, but also represent a continuation of tradition and an attempt to deliver value-based teachings to the city’s next generation.
+Shanghai’s festivals are often characterised by massive preparations and spectacle, but also represent a continuation of tradition and a passing on of value-based teachings to the city’s next generation.

-What better place to see in the Chinese New Year than Shanghai?
+What better place to see in the Chinese New Year, also known as the Spring Festival, than Shanghai?
 The New Year is welcomed in by the chimes of the Longhua bell.
 The bell is sounded 108 times, which is believed to dispel trouble and bring people good luck.
 The atmosphere is festive but peaceful.
 Seeing in the Chinese New Year in Shanghai is a unique experience for any expat.

 Longhua Temple Fair (March)

 This festival is held in the historic town of Longhua.
-It celebrates the Buddhist legend which says that the laughing Buddha was born under the Longhua tree, preached Buddhism and saved the people from suffering.
-Today, the fair has become the largest folk gathering in eastern China.
+According to one legend, the fair celebrates the laughing Buddha, who was born under the Longhua tree and saved the people from suffering.
+Today, the fair has become one of the largest folk gatherings in eastern China.
 It’s a colourful event with stalls, folk art, jugglers and stilt walkers.
 It is made even more special by the blossoming of peach flowers – a special sight not to be missed by any visitor to Shanghai.

 Shanghai Peach Blossom Festival (March/April)